lokimckay-graveyard/podium/README.md

 - Instead of passing strings of player/crew names, supply users in discord server
 - Associate an emoji with a player

-## To do

-- "fns" event does not have correct tournament title

 ## Stack

 - [NextJS](https://nextjs.org/)